scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

    :scale: 60%

    Diagram of the retina and common locations of retinal prosthesis microelectrode arrays.
-   Retinitis pigmentosa causes severe photoreceptor generation.
+   Retinitis pigmentosa causes severe photoreceptor degeneration.
-   Epiretinal electrode arrays are placed in the vitreous pace next to ganglion cells.
+   Epiretinal electrode arrays are placed in the vitreous, next to the optic fiber layer (OFL).
-   Subretinal arrays are inserted by creating a space between the choroid and remaining retinal tissue.
+   Subretinal arrays are placed by creating a space between the choroid and remaining retinal tissue.
    Suprachoroidal arrays are placed behind the choroid.
    *pulse2percept* allows for simulation of processing in the inner nuclear layer (INL),